 In the USA, more than half of the population are registered in a facial recognition database just by having a driving license.
 The vast majority have been unaware of this up until recently.
 Furthermore, it has been found that 15% of all investigated suspects have been wrongly identified.
 However, while this has caused criticism, in actual fact many people are wrongly investigated or falsely accused with other investigative methods.
 Furthermore, it is certain that this technology will improve and will be used to combat crime more effectively.

 Until now, many people have not been aware that such opportunities exist.
 Even states and major companies like Facebook or Google are working on face-recognition technologies.
 Companies like Google see new opportunities for this alongside Augmented Reality.
 The interest of big companies like Google shows that this technology will be very important for the future.
 That said, with Facial Recognition, many questions could arise due to the lack of privacy protections and transparency.

 Companies like Apple are incorporating facial recognition into their products to increase convenience and security.
 It takes very little time or effort for your phone to recognise your face and unlock.
 Furthermore, a password can be obtained through software hacking or, more obviously, by observing you typing it in while you are unaware.
 Replicating your face to unlock a device is of course much more difficult.
 However, facial recognition brings with it a number of privacy issues.

-The features of using facial recognition on the iPhone X for instance distracts from potential security issues.
+The features of using facial recognition on the iPhone X, for instance, distracts from potential security issues.
 However, there are many issues that we as consumers should be aware of.
 The war between facial recognition advocates and the anti-surveillance opposition will likely affect all of us in the future.
-The less we are aware of facial recognition use by powerful organisations, the more we open ourselves up to misuse of it.
+The less we are aware of facial recognition use by powerful organisations, the more we open ourselves up to misuse it.